cscanlin/films_api/README.md

 This project is built with Django and heavily leverages the django-rest-framework.

-The API logic is stored in 4 main parts:
+The API logic is split among 4 main parts:

 1. `models.py` - Defines the Film and Ranking models and their (typed) attributes.
 Also holds the logic for loading the sample data from json.

+2. `serializers.py` - Controls which fields should be pulled from each model, including logic with dynamic fields.
+Also handles any nesting functionality.

+3. `api_controller.py` - Contains classes which dispatch and execute all CRUD logic.
+Also handles all of the filtering logic.

+4. `urls.py` - Defines the routes and connects matching view/controller functionality.